-Dr Matt Kearney is the Programme Director for Cardiovascular Disease Prevention at UCLPartners, leading a programme to drive large scale prevention of heart attacks, strokes and other circulatory problems.
+Dr Matt Kearney is the Programme Director for Primary Care Innovation at UCLPartners, leading a programme to effectively manage patients with long term conditions.

 Matt was the National Clinical Director for Cardiovascular Disease Prevention between 2016 and 2019.
 In this joint role with NHS England and Public Health England, he conceived and led development of the NHS Long Term Plan CVD prevention programme.
 Implementing this across the UCLPartners population of six million people will prevent around 12,000 heart attacks and strokes over 10 years by optimising the detection and management of the high risk conditions – atrial fibrillation, high blood pressure and high cholesterol.